murtaza52/lein-mangoes/README.md

 ## Rationale

-This plugin is a convenience utility to ease client side development in clojure technoligies.
+This plugin is a convenience utility to ease client side development using clojure technoligies.
 There are excellent clojure libraries, which enable writing html and CSS in clojure syntax.
 However these libraries have to be called from repl to generate the corresponding html and CSS code.

-Clojure is a powerful and expressive language, and just as its abilities can be leveraged for javascript development (via clojurescript), so can it be for html and CSS (via hiccup and garden).
+Clojure is a powerful and expressive language, and just as its abilities can be leveraged for javascript development (via clojurescript), so it can be for html and CSS (via hiccup and garden).
 This workflow works well where the developers are also working on CSS and HTML.
-Thus it makes sense to have one language for all the needs.
+Thus it makes sense to use one language for all the needs.

 However what is missing is a seamless way to convert between hiccup and html, and vice versa.
 The lein-mangoes plugin provides this convenience.
 The idea is to be able to write html and CSS in clojure syntax, and have it compile to html and CSS instantaneously.
 This is similar to the SASS, LESS, HAML and Jade pre compilers.